How to prepare apprentices for the end-point assessment (EPA)

 4. Make sure they're ready

 The EPA has completely changed how apprentices are assessed.
-You'll have to work closely with employers to make sure your apprentice is ready, and has all the knowledge, skills and evidence they need to pass the EPA.
+But it’s in everyone’s interests – business, RAAOs, and learners to ensure candidates have the knowledge, skills and evidence they need to pass the EPA.

 To help you ensure your apprentice is ready to take the EPA, download our handy checklist.